Kiuwan logo

 The three “shades” of tests all refer to the different levels of information that your testing team has available before they start the test.
 All three can help you understand how much—or how little—information hackers need if they want to break into your system.

 Black box testing enables developers to test an application’s functionality without having access to its source code.
-It’s a type of behavioral testing that focuses on the app’s input and output, rather than just the mechanisms that enable the output.
+Behavioral testing focuses on the app’s input and output rather than just the mechanisms that enable the output.

-In short, it allows developers to look at the final results the code enables without focusing on its internal workings.
-This makes developers think like a user so they can get a different perspective on how the application works.
+In short, it allows developers to examine the final results the code enables without focusing on its internal workings.
+This makes developers think like users to gain a different perspective on how the application works.

 From a cybersecurity standpoint, black box testing helps developers find potential weaknesses in the application that an attacker could exploit.
 It enables developers to see how hackers could compromise users’ privacy or the app’s structural integrity from an outside perspective.

-Static code analysis is the process of testing your software’s source code early in the development lifecycle.
-Doing so allows teams to find potential vulnerabilities and errors in their code, in addition to helping them maintain compliance with security standards.
+Static code analysis is the process of testing software’s source code early in the development lifecycle.
+It allows teams to find potential vulnerabilities and errors in their code and helps them maintain compliance with security standards.

 As a cybersecurity assessment tool, static code analysis enables teams to find bugs and errors without executing the application in a runtime environment.
 It’s an essential step to take throughout the SDLC and it’s integral to the CI/CD pipeline.

 While static code analysis is designed to help test a software’s source code without using a runtime environment, dynamic code analysis tests the program’s code while it’s running.
-Doing this allows developers to find vulnerabilities that might only be noticeable during runtime.
+This allows developers to find vulnerabilities that might only be noticeable during runtime.

 Dynamic code analysis can be done in either a real-time or sandbox environment.
 This makes it easier to understand how potential threats impact your program’s runtime environment.

 SAST is a form of security testing that analyzes your source code to identify possible security vulnerabilities.
-It scans applications before you compile the code, so it can more easily find areas where a hacker could execute an SQL injection or cross-site scripting (XSS) attempts, or places where your app is most likely to mishandle data.
+It scans applications before you compile the code so it can more easily find areas where a hacker could execute an SQL injection or cross-site scripting (XSS) attempt or places where your app is most likely to mishandle data.

 One of the greatest benefits of SAST is that developers can use it early in the SDLC.
 In turn, this can shorten the development lifecycle and make your application more secure because you’ll be able to improve your code quality early on.